con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > khyod ni rtse gcig yid kyis nyon/ /
 > bcom ldan de ni legs zhes gsol/ /

 And so I shall, O master of all secrets,
-Most splendidly reveal just that to you.
+Reveal just that to you most splendidly.
 With single-minded focus, listen well!'
 'How excellent!' responded Vajrapāṇi,
 'So truly excellent, O Blessed One.'
 (22)